Truck stop: Germany and Austria

 In Germany and some parts of Austria there were newer official developments to the existing highway service station.
 The often state owned service stations on the highway were insufficient to deal with the growing number of lorries and the necessary stops for lorry drivers to rest.
-Since 2001, the traffic regulations of Germany Straßenverkehrsordnung include a road sign, Autohof, literally car yard or automobile court.
+Since 2001, the traffic regulations of Germany Straßenverkehrs-Ordnung include a road sign, Autohof, literally car yard or automobile court.

 An Autohof is run by a private company, but the government provides the road signs at the highway, indicating an Autohof, if the facility: